 The more popular parks include Millennium Park, Del Crary Park, Jackson Park and Beavermead Park and Campground.

 Public Beaches, Wading Pools and Splash Pads

-There are two city beaches open to public for supervised swimming from mid June to mid August.
+There are two city beaches open to the public for supervised swimming from mid-June to mid-August.
 There are also five supervised wading pools and four splash pads.